TMHSDigital/Static_Chess/README.md

 1. Open `index.html` in your browser
 2. The game starts with White's turn
-3. Click on a piece to select it and see possible moves
+3. Click on a piece to select it and see possible moves, or drag the piece to move it
-4. Click on a highlighted square to move the selected piece
+4. Click on a highlighted square to move the selected piece (or drop if dragging)
 5. The board updates, move is added to the Move History, and turn switches
 6. If a move results in check, the opponent's king will be highlighted in red
 7. Game ends with checkmate or stalemate